yyyutakaaa/ShutItDown/README.md

 ## ⚠️ Important Security Notice and Risks

 This application exposes an HTTP endpoint (`/shutdown`) that triggers an immediate system shutdown when accessed.
-This functionality inherently carries significant security risks, especially if used in an unsecured network or publicly accessible environment.
+To mitigate the risk of unauthorized shutdowns, the app now includes support for an **optional 4-digit PIN code**.

+**Security Enhancements:**
+- If a PIN is configured, shutdown requests must include the correct code.
+- PIN validation is enforced both on the local application and web interface.

 **Recommended Usage:**
-- Only use within secure, trusted networks.
+- Use the PIN feature to prevent misuse, especially on shared or open networks.
-- Do not expose the endpoint directly to the internet without adequate security measures.
+- Do not expose the endpoint directly to the internet without further protection.
-- Consider implementing additional authentication or network-level security controls if used in sensitive environments.
+- Consider additional firewall or network-layer security if using this in sensitive environments.

 ---